sourcefrog/mutants-remote/terraform/aws/README.md

 The following resources are not yet automated:

-- Submission role: it's a bit unclear how to vend access to the submission role
+- Submission role: I'm not sure how to vend access to the submission role; users might want SSO, local creds, etc.
-- Compute environment
-- Batch queue